 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from the school office.
+A copy of the form to complete is attached to this and others can be obtained from the office at both school or on our VLE.
 Please ensure you complete all sections as described.